Calvin-Pang/Reliable-pedestrian-tracking-based-on-single-view-RGB-D-images/README.md

 ## Intersted in My Work?

 Due to time limitations, I only did some very preliminary explorations of RGB-D human pose estimation in my graduation project.
 If you want to know more about what I did in the project, please contact me and I can share with you my graduate thesis.
-If you agree with the ideas I put forward in this project or are interested in my project, please don't hesitate to contact me because I would love to discuss with distinguished explorers or learners like me in the field of computer vision and deep learning.
+If you agree with the ideas I put forward in this project or are interested in my project, please don't hesitate to contact me because I would love to discuss with distinguished explorers or learners in the field of computer vision and deep learning.